How do you deal with change?

-One of these leaders recently moved his entire family from Brazil to Chile, while also coping with the constant change within AWS.
-His passion for change and his willingness to take personal risk, has enabled him to ride the roller coaster of change and to experiment with new behaviors.
+One of these leaders recently moved his entire family from one country to another, whilst also coping with the constant change within AWS.
+His passion for change and his willingness to take personal risk, enabled him to ride the roller coaster of change and to experiment with new behaviors.

 Being able to work with such open, positive and passionate leaders from South America was an absolute privilege and a joy.

 Once you understand your levels of confidence within your competence and have a clear awareness of your areas for growth, you too can jump on the rollercoaster of change.